swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 You'll see a list of all email addresses that have access to at least one of our events.
 If you're giving an existing user access to a new event, select "edit" next to their email address.
 Otherwise click the "Add Email Address" button at the bottom of the page.

-Enter in the person's email address and give them access to their event only.
+Enter the person's email address and give them access to their event only.

 ![Eventbrite new user event access](images/eventbrite_newuserevent.png)